GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS student guide - Securing PaaS.md

 1. What services would you suggest Fourth Coffee utilize in order to monitor the general health of the solution?

 2. What service would you suggest Fourth Coffee utilize to monitor the security health of the solution?
 What it would it provide for their solution?
 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution

-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer's objections

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Presentation**

 Directions:

-1. Pair with another table.
+1. Pair with another table

-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer

-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer

-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections

-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection

-6. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team

-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2-6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

--   Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references